IBM/ibm-cloud-functions-data-processing-message-hub/README.md

 ```

 ## 5.3 Create action to aggregate and send back message
-Upload the `transform-produce` action as a zipped action, in order to include dependencies that are not in the default Node.js environment on OpenWhisk.
+Upload the `transform-produce` action.
 This aggregates information from the action above, and sends a summary JSON string back to Kafka.

 ```bash
 wsk action create transform-produce actions/transform-produce.js \